Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 burst:255  get burst length from initial IO register settings. burst:#x   burst enabled (1<<#x burst transfers max)

-	   #x is an integer value which is log base 2 of the burst transfers
+	   #x is an integer value which is log base 2 of the woke burst transfers
 	   max.

 	   The NCR53C875 and NCR53C825A support up to 128 burst transfers